 I thought it had been agreed earlier that "she closes" is okay without an object at least in reference to people with shops or similar establishments (as long as this is also possible in French with "elle ferme").

 - A: Get this to her before eight.

 - A: She closes.

-I would actually say "she" becomes a metonymic substitute for her shop, so there's no implied object, but that might be where some people lose me.
+I would actually say that there's no implied object, and that "she" becomes a metonymic substitute for her shop, but I may lose some people at "metonymic".

 An earlier question was whether "shuts" was similarly versatile as "closes", and should also be recommended in this particular metonymic intransitive context, i.e. with "she".
 I suggested it wasn't as good, in my opinion, though it's fine when used intransitively with "it" for doors and such, and also when used transitively (and even when the object is "shop" – it was only the metonymic intransitive context that I myself questioned).
 I admit, though, that these nuances as between "shut" and "close" might not be entirely clear to everyone, nor the distinctions worth maintaining for a simple exercise like the one at hand.